Mvk122/UOM-CompSci-Notes/implementingSystemOnChip/week3/1_Verilog_Specifics.md

 	* Have cosmetic delays to make waveform traces more readable.
 	* Sequence I/O in a test run.
 * Delays cannot be accurately simulated in hardware due to manufacturing discrepancies.
+> Not part of the content:
+* Delays can, however be created using shift registers to delay data by a certain number of clock cycles https://nandland.com/lesson-10-tutorial-shift-registers/

 ## Initialization
 * When a state-holding element in switched on, it will settle into a stable binary state.